 Everyone working in Clark should subscribe to the Clark Center e-mail distribution list.
 This is the Clark center's primary means of disseminating information to all occupants of the building.
 Please send an e-mail to majordomo@lists.stanford.edu, and put "subscribe clark\center" in the body of the message.

-Student email lists are as follows: bioengphd@lists.stanford.edu (PhD students) bioengmasters@lists.stanford.edu (MS students) bioecoterm@lists.stanford.edu (Coterm students) bioesocial@lists.stanford.edu (Everyone)
+Student email lists are as follows:

+bioengmasters@lists.stanford.edu (MS students)

+bioecoterm@lists.stanford.edu (Coterm students)

+bioesocial@lists.stanford.edu (Everyone)

 Student Lounges